networkables/mason/README.md

 - Use IP/ASN data from [https://github.com/sapics](https://github.com/sapics/ip-location-db/) to find Network/Country data
     * Enable usage with __--asn.enabled=true__
 - IPFIX/Netflow listener to record in/out traffic flows of devices
-    * See flows grouped by Network Organaization, Country, and IP
+    * See flows grouped by network organization, country, and IP

 ## Screenshots